EspressoSystems/cape/README.md

 - The `console.log` statements are shown in in the terminal.
 - Failing `require` statements are shown in human readable form in the terminal.

-## Running scripts

-Run a script that connects to the local network (on port 8545)

-    hardhat run scripts/benchmark.js --network localhost

 ## Deployment

 The CAPE contract can be deployed with